[For absolute beginners] What is suspicious access?

 Paru

-My dream for the future is to rent a slightly larger room and keep a cat.
+My future dream is to rent a slightly larger room and keep a cat.